claudio1975/EmergencyChatbot/README.md

 # Chatbot

-This repository contains the code of Emergency Chatbot built with Rasa (read the explanation on: https://bit.ly/2HdJwA8).
+This repository contains the code of Emergency Conversational Agent built with Rasa (read the explanation on: https://bit.ly/2HdJwA8).

 ## How to use this repository